hyphacoop/meshmedia/README.md

 1. In your SSH session, run `passwd` and change your login password.
 It is very important to choose a strong password so others cannot access the Pi.

-1. Run the following to install _meshmedia_:
+1. Run the following to install _Mesh Media_:

     ```
     $ wget https://raw.githubusercontent.com/hyphacoop/meshmedia/master/install && chmod +x install && ./install